 Grilled fruits and vegetables are safe to eat as long as you don’t eat the charred skin.
 If you blacken your fruits or veggies to the point of burning or charring, peel that portion of skin off prior to serving.

 Grilled fruits and vegetables are a new way for many people to enjoy more fruits and vegetables.
+(Here are more ways for selective eaters to enjoy more fruits and veggies.)
 Home cooks might opt to cook their meat at low temperatures in the oven and use the grill flames for their colorful produce instead.

 If you have a favorite grilled fruit or vegetable recipe, please share it in the comments!